GeromeRen/sonarqube/README.md

 * Follow instruction 2 in below to start stateless SonarQube Windows container using Azure SQL database as external database as well as mount the Azure File share directly within the container using net use.
 * Follow instruction 3 in below to start SonarQube Linux Unbuntu Container using Azure SQL database as external database and persist volume in docker host via Azure File SMB protocol.
 * Follow instruction 4 in below to start stateless SonarQube Linux Ubuntu container using Azure SQL database as external database as well using a volume created with Cloudstor volume driver to mount entire SonarQube home directory as data volume.
-* Follow links in instruction 5 in below to start SonarQube Linux Ubuntu container with inner MySQL database.
+* Follow links in instruction 5 in below to start SonarQube Linux Ubuntu container with inner MySQL database (database in same container in docker host).

 # SonarQube Version
 Version 6.5